This review pits Outco and Interview Kickstart, two popular interview prep platforms, together.

 Interview Kickstart is a platform offering training for different programming skills and how to pass related interviews.

-This interview prep school was founded in 2014, Soham Mehta and Ryan Valles founded this interview prep school.
+This interview prep school was founded in 2014, by Soham Mehta and Ryan Valles founded this interview prep school.
 They have worked in and managed several reputable companies before forming Interview Kickstart.

 Like other prep programs, online or off, they have a syllabus of courses and experienced coaches to handle them.